yifeifang/HoloGesture/README.md

 **Supported Gestures**
 1. Display Desktop
-Right hand forward then backword
+Right hand forward then backword will trigger a display desktop.
+Do it again will bring your desktop back.
 ![Display Desktop](https://github.com/yifeifang/HoloGesture/blob/gesture_object/gifs/desktop.gif)

 2. Multitask
-Right hand wave from right to left or from left to right
+Right hand wave from right to left or from left to right to enable multitask view.
+Do it again goes back to your original screen.
 ![Multi-Task](https://github.com/yifeifang/HoloGesture/blob/gesture_object/gifs/multitask.gif)

 3. Volumn Adjustment
-Left hand come from far left and stop in approximately 30 degree to the left from the
+Left hand come from far left and stop in approximately 30 degree to the left from center.
+Then moving up and down would adjust system volume accordingly.
+When finished just horizontally move away your hand.
 ![Volume](https://github.com/yifeifang/HoloGesture/blob/gesture_object/gifs/volume.gif)

 4. Cortana
-Left hand stay at lower left until conversation with Cortana done
+Left hand stay at lower left until conversation with Cortana done.
+Move away would close cortana window.
 ![Cortana](https://github.com/yifeifang/HoloGesture/blob/gesture_object/gifs/cortana.gif)

 # 5. Roadmap